 MISTAKE 5: LACK OF PRIVACY IN INFORMAL ENTRY

 This ‘mistake’ isn’t as ‘offensive’ as the other ‘lack of privacy’ mistakes.
-However, it’s important to think about the placement of your mudroom (a.k.a. the informal entry where your family drops all of their crap … backpacks, shoes, coats, etc.).
+However, it’s important to think about the placement of your mudroom (or the informal entry where your family drops all of their crap … backpacks, shoes, coats, etc.).

 If your mudroom (informal entry) is anything like mine, it’s a #DISASTER at all times, so it’s best to hide this from view (unless you don’t care).
 We added a pocket door in our mudroom so we can hide the mess behind a door :).
+The door is always open but I’m glad to have the option to close it if needed.

 MISTAKE 6: MINIMAL WINDOWS IN SECONDARY BEDROOMS